swaminathanj/DSA/DisjointSet.md

 ## 3. Implementing Find

   - The find(key) method invokes getRoot() method of node[key] which determines the root the node by recursively invoking getRoot() of its parent until topmost node is reached.
+  - The print() method calls getRoot() of each node to determine its root.
   - Note that initially the parent of each node is null.
 Therefore, each node is the root of itself.
-  - The print() method is added to DisjointSet inorder to print each node and its root.

 ``` java
 // DSNode.java